camseda/bitrise-step-upload-to-sauce-labs/README.md

-# Upload to Sauce Labs
+# Upload to SauceLabs

-Needs artifact path and Sauce Labs username and access keys to work
+Needs artifact path and SauceLabs username and access keys to work

 ## How to use this Step